rydmike/theme_demo/README.md

 *Using UI to dynamically change the used key-value DB implementation.*

-The themes and buttons looks all different when the key-value DB implementation is switched.
-That is because different theme settings defined with **FlexColorScheme** had been configured using the different key-value DB implementations.
-When we switch implementation, the settings persisted in that implementation is loaded and the theme changes to it.
+The themed `ToggleButtons` look different when the key-value DB implementation is switched.
+This is because different theme settings defined with **FlexColorScheme** had been configured using the different key-value DB implementations.
+When we switch implementation, the settings persisted in each implementation is loaded and the theme changes to it.

 That's it for being able to switch in different key-value DB implementation using only **Riverpod**.
-Perhaps there is a better way, but this worked and that was the aim of this part of the demo.
-How useful it is depends on what you use it for.
+Perhaps there is an easier way, but this worked well and that was the aim of this part of the demo.
+How useful it is, depends on what you use it for.

-## Persistence Design
+## Persistence Design Requirements

-One of the goals with the design of the used key-value persistence model and Riverpod providers using it, was that each settings value should be saved with its own `key` string.
-When you change a setting, only the value for this key is persisted, and only the widget that toggles this value is rebuilt.
+One of the goals with the design of the used key-value persistence model and Riverpod providers using it, was that each settings entry value should be saved with its own `key` string.
+When you change a setting, only the value for this key should be persisted, and only the widget that toggles this value is rebuilt.
 This was desired mostly for storage efficiency and for speed when modifying theme settings interactively.
-When settings widget toggle theme properties, it typically results in a new `ThemeData` object, which requires rebuilding the app UI anyway with the new effective `ThemeData`.
+When a theme settings widget change application theme properties, it typically results in a new `ThemeData` object, which requires rebuilding the app UI anyway with the new effective `ThemeData`.
+So the UI rebuild efficiency is perhaps no so critical.

 We could also serialize a big settings class with all the properties to a JSON and save the entire JSON with just one key.
-We would then be writing the entire "large" JSON file to the key-value DB every time a single settings value is changed.
+We would then be writing the entire "large" JSON file to the key-value DB, every time a single settings value is changed.
 This was not desired.

 We also did not want to use a freezed or handwritten immutable class with all the settings properties in it.
-Because then we would have to use a `select` filter for every property in every widget using a settings entry, to ensure only it is rebuilt when its value is changed.
+Because then we would have to use a `select` filter for every property in every widget using a settings entry, to ensure only it is rebuilt only when its value is changed.
 We would also need to `select` filter that we only want to store the property value that was changed into the used key-value DB.
+In this case we wanted to try avoid this too, maybe later I will add this approach too and compare them.

-We could use just simple `StateProviders` for the settings entries, I have used this approach.
-While it works, if we use `StateNotifier` and `StateNotifierProvider`, we have more control and can make an interfaces for it that provides functions that reads very nicely.
+For the settings entry properties, we could use just simple `StateProviders`, I have used done so before.
+It works well, but if we use `StateNotifier` and `StateNotifierProvider`, we have more control and can make an API for our settings entries that provides functions that reads very nicely when we use them.

 When the app starts, it sets the state for each settings entry value by checking if its key exists in the key-value DB.
 If it exists, then this previously persisted value is used as start value.
 If the key did not exist, then a hard coded const default value for the settings value in question is used.

 ## Key-Value Database

-For the key-value database to persist the settings we use an abstraction layer, and as an example offer a few implementation examples using two popular Flutter packages.
+For the key-value database that persists the settings we use an abstraction interface, and as an example we offer a three implementations.
+One using a `Map`, and two using popular Flutter packages for storing simple key-value based data.

 0. KeyValueDb - Abstract interface.
-1. KeyValueDbMem - Volatile memory implementation, just a map.
+1. KeyValueDbMem - Volatile memory implementation, just a `Map`.
 2. KeyValueDbPrefs - [SharedPreferences](https://pub.dev/packages/shared_preferences) implementation.
 3. KeyValueDbHive - [Hive](https://pub.dev/packages/hive) implementation.

 It would be very straight forward to add additional key-value based settings implementations.
-Maybe even add one that uses the local implementation as off-line cache and also persist settings in cloud based implementation, so users can bring their preferences with them when they switch to another device or platform.
+Maybe even add one that uses the local implementation as off-line cache, and also persist same settings in a cloud based implementation.
+Cloud authenticated users could then bring their preferences with them when they switch to another device or platform, and it would also work off-line.

 Typically, you would of course only have one implementation and use this repository abstraction to limit the places where you interface with the actual storage solution.
 It of course also enables swapping it out easily, should it ever be needed.
 In practice, it is seldom needed in the life-span of most applications, but hey we like over-engineered solutions.